techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 2. In the Run diagnostic pane, enter the Resource Account in the **Username or Email** field, and then select **Run Tests**.

-3. The tests will return the best next steps to address any tenant, policy, and resource account configurations to validate that the Call queue is able to receive calls.
+3. The tests return the best next steps to address any tenant, policy, and resource account configurations to validate that the Call queue is able to receive calls.

 ## Related articles